CSIPro/csipro-cms/README.md

 # Payload Blank Template

-A blank template for [Payload](https://github.com/payloadcms/payload) to help you get up and running quickly.
-This repo may have been created by running `npx create-payload-app@latest` and selecting the "blank" template or by cloning this template on [Payload Cloud](https://payloadcms.com/new/clone/blank).

-See the official [Examples Directory](https://github.com/payloadcms/payload/tree/main/examples) for details on how to use Payload in a variety of different ways.
+This template comes configured with the bare minimum to get started on anything you need.

-## Development
+## Quick start

+This template can be deployed directly from our Cloud hosting and it will setup MongoDB and cloud S3 object storage for media.

+## Quick Start - local setup

-To spin up the project locally, follow these steps:
+To spin up this template locally, follow these steps:

+### Clone

+After you click the `Deploy` button above, you'll want to have standalone copy of this repo on your machine.
+If you've already cloned this repo, skip to [Development](#development).

+### Development

-1. First clone the repo
+1. First [clone the repo](#clone) if you have not done so already
-1. Then `cd YOUR_PROJECT_REPO && cp .env.example .env`
-1. Next `yarn && yarn dev` (or `docker-compose up`, see [Docker](#docker))
-1. Now `open http://localhost:3000/admin` to access the admin panel
-1. Create your first admin user using the form on the page
+2. `cd my-project && cp .env.example .env` to copy the example environment variables.
+You'll need to add the `MONGODB_URI` from your Cloud project to your `.env` if you want to use S3 storage and the MongoDB database that was created for you.

+3. `pnpm install && pnpm dev` to install dependencies and start the dev server
+4. open `http://localhost:3000` to open the app in your browser

 That's it!
 Changes made in `./src` will be reflected in your app.
+Follow the on-screen instructions to login and create your first admin user.
+Then check out [Production](#production) once you're ready to build and serve your app, and [Deployment](#deployment) when you're ready to go live.

+#### Docker (Optional)

+If you prefer to use Docker for local development instead of a local MongoDB instance, the provided docker-compose.yml file can be used.

+To do so, follow these steps:

+- Modify the `MONGODB_URI` in your `.env` file to `mongodb://127.0.0.1/<dbname>`
+- Modify the `docker-compose.yml` file's `MONGODB_URI` to match the above `<dbname>`
+- Run `docker-compose up` to start the database, optionally pass `-d` to run in the background.

+## How it works

+The Payload config is tailored specifically to the needs of most websites.
+It is pre-configured in the following ways:

+### Collections

+See the [Collections](https://payloadcms.com/docs/configuration/collections) docs for details on how to extend this functionality.

+- #### Users (Authentication)

+  Users are auth-enabled collections that have access to the admin panel.

+  For additional help, see the official [Auth Example](https://github.com/payloadcms/payload/tree/main/examples/auth) or the [Authentication](https://payloadcms.com/docs/authentication/overview#authentication-overview) docs.

+- #### Media

+  This is the uploads enabled collection.
+It features pre-configured sizes, focal point and manual resizing to help you manage your pictures.

 ### Docker

-Alternatively, you can use [Docker](https://www.docker.com) to spin up this project locally.
+Alternatively, you can use [Docker](https://www.docker.com) to spin up this template locally.
 To do so, follow these steps:

 1. Follow [steps 1 and 2 from above](#development), the docker-compose file will automatically use the `.env` file in your project root
 1. Next run `docker-compose up`
 1. Follow [steps 4 and 5 from above](#development) to login and create your first admin user

 That's it!
 The Docker instance will help you get up and running quickly while also standardizing the development environment across your teams.

-## Production

-To run Payload in production, you need to build and serve the Admin panel.
-To do so, follow these steps:

-1. First invoke the `payload build` script by running `yarn build` or `npm run build` in your project root.
-This creates a `./build` directory with a production-ready admin bundle.
-1. Then run `yarn serve` or `npm run serve` to run Node in production and serve Payload from the `./build` directory.

-### Deployment

-The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.
-You can also deploy your app manually, check out the [deployment documentation](https://payloadcms.com/docs/production/deployment) for full details.

 ## Questions